Clarify Confused Nodes via Separated Learning: Conclusions and Outlook

-\subsection{Duplication Detection}
+\subsubsection{\textbf{Duplication Detection}}

-A recent work~\cite{critical} points out that the two datasets (\texttt{Squirrel} and \texttt{Chameleon}) contain too many duplicated nodes structurally (almost 50\%), which leads to data leakage in methods using adjacent matrices, such as ACM++~\cite{luan2022acm} and LINKX~\cite{lim2021linkx}.
-After filtering duplicated nodes, the performance of these methods degrades significantly.
-Aware of the importance of this issue, we detect the duplication rate for all datasets.
-The results are shown in Table~\ref{tab:duplication}.
+A recent study~\cite{critical} highlights that the two datasets (\texttt{Squirrel} and \texttt{Chameleon}) exhibit a significant structural duplication of nodes (almost 50\%), resulting in data leakage issues for methods utilizing adjacency matrices, such as ACM++~\cite{luan2022acm} and LINKX~\cite{lim2021linkx}.
+The performance of these methods experiences a substantial degradation after eliminating the duplicated nodes.
+Recognizing the criticality of this concern, we assess the duplication rate across all datasets.
+The corresponding results are presented in Table~\ref{tab:duplication}.